mavlink/MAVSDK-Python/README.md

 - Python 3.7+ is required (because the wrapper is based on [asyncio](https://docs.python.org/3.7/library/asyncio.html)).
 - You may need to run `pip3` instead of `pip` and `python3` instead of `python`, depending of your system defaults.
-- Auterion has a [Getting started with MAVSDK-Python](https://auterion.com/getting-started-with-mavsdk-python/) guide if you're a beginner and not sure where to start.
+- Auterion used to have a [Getting started with MAVSDK-Python (web.archive.org)](https://web.archive.org/web/20201211155626/https://auterion.com/getting-started-with-mavsdk-python/) guide if you're a beginner and not sure where to start.

 ## API Reference docs